an-notorio/micro-services/README.md

 The Authenticator service manages authentication and authorization along with login, registration, modification and deletion of users.

+### Exception Handling

+In the project has an exception handling system Exception handling is a programming technique that allows you to handle errors and exceptions that occur during the execution of a program.
+In practice, exception handling allows you to prevent the program from crashing in the event of errors by providing a mechanism to handle errors and continue the execution of the program.

 ## Technologies Used

 This project use Java LTS version 17 with Springboot 3.0.5.